hitoshi-watase/sercrod/docs/reference/directives/ws-to.md

 #### Interaction with text expansion

-The value of `*ws-to` or `n-ws-to` is processed with Nablla’s generic text expansion helper, so it follows the same rules as other text templates in the system.
+The value of `*ws-to` or `n-ws-to` is processed with Sercrod’s generic text expansion helper, so it follows the same rules as other text templates in the system.

 Typical patterns: